 Impact of Seasons on Life: Ecology, Agriculture, and Human Society

-The cyclical nature of seasons has shaped the evolution of life on Earth.
+The cyclical nature of seasons has profoundly shaped the evolution of life on Earth.
 Organisms have developed remarkable adaptations to survive and thrive under predictable seasonal changes.
-Humans have likewise built agriculture, culture, and economies around these rhythms.
+Humans, too, have built agriculture, cultural practices, and economies around these rhythms.

 Plant Life: Phenology in Action